Derek Carr emotional about Raiders move to Las Vegas

 "As I sit here and see a vote that takes the Raiders to Las Vegas, I am overwhelmed with emotion," Carr wrote.
 "I don't know how we should feel.
 I feel the pain of our fans in Oakland.
 I also see the joy on the faces of our new fans in Las Vegas.
 As players, we will show up and give everything we have.
 We will compete and we will do our best to bring a championship to the entire Raider Nation.
 While I am from California and would have loved playing in Oakland my whole career, I understand the business side of the NFL.
 It affects us all.
 Oakland, our team loves you, and my family and I love you!
 WE will be resilient and WE will stay together because that's what true Raiders do.
 WE are loyal, even when it's hard.
 WE stick together, especially when it's tough.
 So Las Vegas, you can count on us bringing a piece of Oakland with us and you are getting a tough, loyal, and competitive fan base and team.
 When the time comes, I hope you are ready.
 For now, it's about 2017 and our diehards in Oakland.
 God bless & Go Raiders!"

-Carr has been with the Raiders since being selected with second round of the 2014 NFL Draft with the 36th overall pick.
+Carr has been with the Raiders since being selected with second round of the 2014 NFL Draft with the No. 36 pick.